drshahizan/learn-github/exercise/cwenghowe/ci.md

 ## Textbook & Resources

 - "NoSQL Distilled: A Brief Guide to the Emerging World of Polyglot Persistence" by Martin Fowler and Pramod J. Sadalage
-- Online Documentation and Tutorials for various No-SQL Systems
+- Online Documentation and Tutorials

 ## Instructor Information